shrishail7/RISC-V/README.md

-# RISC-V Design and Implementation of RISC-V IP with Hard Macro Creation and Integration
+# Design and Implementation of RISC-V IP with Hard Macro Creation and Integration